indykoning/PyPi_GrowattServer/README.md

 `api.update_plant_settings(plant_id, changed_settings, current_settings)` Update the settings for a plant to the values specified in the dictionary, if the `current_settings` are not provided it will look them up automatically using the `get_plant_settings` function - See 'Plant settings' below for more information

-`api.update_mix_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified inverter - See 'Inverter settings' below for more information - Appears to be limited to "mix" systems
+`api.update_mix_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified inverter, `mix` should be set to False if an AC-coupled inverter is used - See 'Inverter settings' below for more information

-`api.update_ac_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified _AC-coupled_ (rather than mix) inverter - See 'Inverter settings' below for more information

 ### Variables